Skip to main content

 What do you do after a bombed interview?

-Step away for twelve hours so the embarrassment doesn't poison your judgment, then sit down and write what actually happened while it's still fresh.
+Step away for twelve hours so the embarrassment doesn't poison your judgment, then write what actually happened while it's still fresh.
 Triage into three buckets: one technical pattern to drill, one behavioral story to rewrite, one piece of outreach to send.
 Then book the next interview within 48 hours.
+A bombed interview is a round where you froze, blanked, or visibly underperformed against what you can actually do, not a final verdict, just one data point you can turn into a fix.

 Hour 0-12: Step away, deliberately